What to BRING?

 Choosing Your Bag

 I decided to use the MOD Backpack and paired it with the Core Baby Panel for our visit.
-I went with this bag and panel over the Daypack 3.0 for a couple reasons, which I’ll get into later.
 The key here is to select something that has plenty of room for all the essentials and that’s easy to grab on your way out the door, particularly if you’re not having a scheduled induction or C-section.

 The Key to Remember